spragginsdesigns/amyday/README.md

   A long-press interaction unveils a hidden, encouraging truth.

 - **Compliment Generator**
-  Press a button to receive one of many affirmations, reasons she’s cherished.
+  Press a button to receive one of many affirmations, reasons she's cherished.

 - **Optional Voiceover**
   Hear the letter read aloud with soft background music (if enabled).